tgstation/tgstation/tools/aseprite_tilesethelper/readme.md

 ## I finished editing in aseprite, what next?

 1. Right click the "tilemap" layer named "SS13 Tilesize" and convert it to a layer
 2. Use the selection box (Marquee Tool) [Press M for hotkey.], and select the whole area above the red line.
+While still selecting the now converted tilemap layer.
    2.1 Make sure not to select any part of the red line and to make sure all sprites are selected.
 3. Ctrl + C & Ctrl + V into your select .DMI file
 4. Change all the names of the sprites and enjoy!